hrutavmodha/blazzy-dom/documentation/frontend/docs/cli.md

 sidebar_position: 8
 ---

-The Blazzy CLI scaffolds new projects quickly with pre-configured templates.
+The Blazzy CLI scaffolds new project of Blazzy DOM quickly with pre-configured templates.

 ## Install